 Farm Sanctuary sits on 175 acres in Watkins Glen, just west of Sugar Hill State Forest, and is home to more than 500 rescued farm animals.

-Rather than an escape, I prefer to think of these as transcending places that encourage us to transcend space, time, and state of mind.
+Instead of being an escape, I see these places as opportunities that encourage us to transcend space, time, and our state of mind.

 What do you love most about Watkins Glen State Park?